If Your Girl Only Knew: Background and composition

+Musically, "If Your Girl Only Knew" is a funk and pop song, that has been described by critics as being "teasingly witchy" and "sassy".
+Quinn Peterson from Jet labeled it as a "bouncing" hip-hop record.
+The song also incorporates elements of drum and bass within its instrumental.
+Its production features a "slap bass melody over boom bap drums accentuated by hand claps over the snares and clattering cymbals and hi hats".
+In addition, it includes "retro" funk guitar licks and an organ that's prominent throughout the song.

 On "If Your Girl Only Knew", Aaliyah "reveals a more assured and fully realized vocal style, as well as a more flexible note range".
-She utilizes her lower register more which is "stronger and full of seductive power", as she chides a man for hitting on her when he already has a girlfriend.
-"The content is raw, with melodies aplenty throughout, with key lyrics like 'She would probably leave you alone/She would probably curse you out and unplug her phone/I bet she'd be glad that you was gone/And then she wouldn't have to worry'".
+She utilizes her lower register more which is "stronger and full of seductive power", as she chides "a man for hitting on her when he already has a girlfriend".
+While analyzing the lyrics The Boombox said, "The content is raw, with melodies aplenty throughout, with key lyrics like 'She would probably leave you alone/She would probably curse you out and unplug her phone/I bet she'd be glad that you was gone/And then she wouldn't have to worry'".
 According to Quentin B. Huff from popmatters, "Aaliyah's narration isn't completely disinterested in his advances ("If your girl only knew / that I would want to kick it with you") but something tells me this guy is running the risk that she'll tell his girlfriend what's been going on".
-Overall, the song is "part ladies' anthem-I'm not going to help you cheat on you girl, part humble brag-I could have your man if I really wanted him".
+In their assessment, Complex considered the song "part ladies' anthem-I'm not going to help you cheat on you girl, part humble brag-I could have your man if I really wanted him".